Nedelis/sl3aio/docs/source/examples/general/accessing_the_table.rst

 ..
 Hint::
     :class: dropdown

-    - The ``EasySelector`` class constructor takes the following parameters:
+    - The :py:class:`.EasySelector` class constructor takes the following parameters:
         1. ``table``: The pinned table, optional, defaults to None.
         2. ``selector``: The initial selector, optional, defaults to ``lambda record: record, True``.
-    - You can specify the data types of the table inside the ``EasySelector`` generic.
+    - You can specify the data types of the table inside the :py:class:`.EasySelector` generic.

 Now you can create a selector.